Vaayujeet/encore/docs/setting-up-encore-locally.md

 ```

+---

 ## 🧭 Next Step - Explore

-Now that you have setup Encore, lets explore it's features.
+Now that you’ve set up Encore, let’s explore its features and see how it can optimize event processing and incident management for your projects!

+---